Chartered Meteorologist (CMet)

 Following the interview, your application will be considered and decided by the Accreditation Board.
 On becoming a fully accredited meteorologist you will be issued a certificate, and will be eligible to use the post-nominals CMet after your name.

-In general, the accreditation process takes approximately 4 months from starting your application to receiving confirmation of successfully completing the process.
+In general, the accreditation process takes approximately 4 months from receipt of your application to receiving confirmation of successfully completing the process.

 Frequently Asked Questions